 With this evolving report, we try to answer one seemingly simple question: what is the state of the mountain birds of the northeastern United States?
-Using long-term data collected by citizen scientists working on the Vermont Center for Ecostudies’ Mountain Birdwatch project, we have created indicators of population health for each species that we monitor.
+Using long-term data collected by community scientists working on the Vermont Center for Ecostudies’ Mountain Birdwatch project, we have created indicators of population health for each species that we monitor.
 These indicators reveal which species are thriving and which may be in need of our help.
 In doing so, we seek to understand where our conservation efforts have succeeded and where they have not.
 Where we have fallen short in our efforts to protect the birds of our mountains, we suggest solutions.

-This report is also a chance to celebrate the hundreds of citizen-scientists who each year venture out in the pre-dawn darkness to count birds in the high country from the Adirondacks of New York to Maine’s Katahdin.
+This report is also a chance to celebrate the hundreds of community-scientists who each year venture out in the pre-dawn darkness to count birds in the high country from the Adirondacks of New York to Maine’s Katahdin.
 Their hard work and dedication allow us to gain unique insights into population trends of iconic species like Bicknell’s Thrush and Blackpoll Warbler and into the health of the mountain forests on which these birds depend.
 As we demand more and more from our mountains – as sites to generate renewable energy, as a source for clean water, and as places for recreation – this kind of information will prove increasingly important.
 Keeping mountain ecosystems healthy and productive in the face of climate change and increased use by humans requires science-based solutions, and science-based solutions require the sort of data collected under Mountain Birdwatch.